Up close and personal with Tanzania’s wildlife…

 A lion protecting his kill

 It all got off to a great start when shortly after landing in Katavi National Park we spotted two leopards taking a nap high in the branches of trees on the way into camp.
 During our stay we saw some phenomenally good game, including a pride of lion on a hippo kill and one evening we watched with a spotlight as a lionesses attempted to bring down another hippo –thankfully for the hippo it was a slightly half-hearted attempt as she wasn’t very hungry!
-Another morning we were having a bush breakfast under a tree watching a vast pod of hippo jostling for space in one of the last remaining waterholes, when a breeding herd of elephant strolled to within meters of where we were standing to drink from a waterhole.
+Another morning we were having a bush breakfast under a tree watching a vast pod of hippo jostling for space in one of the last remaining waterholes, when a breeding herd of elephant strolled to within metres of where we were standing to drink from a waterhole.
 These elephants were all very relaxed as they ambled into our space and it was an absolute privilege to be so close.

 Hippos jostling for space